Today I pressed the publish button on Amazon. Here is what you need to know.

-If you’ve already done this yourself, you can skip this post, but for those who have yet to experience this particular ‘joy’, there may be more to this process than you would suspect.
+If you already know how to publish on Amazon, you can skip this post, but for those who have yet to experience this particular ‘joy’, there may be more to this process than you would suspect.

 Full disclosure, between reading everything carefully and multiple google searches this took me almost a full day.